Christine B. Meyer

 Christine Benedichte Meyer (born 22 January 1964) is a Norwegian business administration academic, politician for the Conservative Party and civil servant.
-She currently serves as the Chief Commissioner of Bergen since 2023.
+She served as the Chief Commissioner of Bergen from 2023 to 2026.

-She has served as State Secretary in the Ministry of Labour, and been City Commissioner for Finance and City Commissioner for Health in Bergen.
+She previously served as State Secretary in the Ministry of Labour, and been City Commissioner for Finance and City Commissioner for Health in Bergen.
 She was Director General of the Norwegian Competition Authority from 2011 to 2015, and Director General of Statistics Norway from 2015 to 2017.

-Career
+Political career

 Government

 Meyer served as State Secretary in the Ministry of Labour from 2001 to 2003.

 Local politics

 Meyer served as Bergen Commissioner for Finance, Competition and Government Reform in the city government of Bergen from 2007 to 2009, when she switched jobs to become City Commissioner for Health and Inclusion from 2009 to 2011.

 In June 2022, she became the Bergen Conservatives' candidate for Chief Commissioner in the 2023 local elections.
 During the campaign, she had pledged to not revisit the verdict of building the new Bergen light rail over Bryggen, but later backtracked and was open for renegotiating the decision.
 The election in Bergen led to no coalition having a clear majority.
 Meyer and the Conservatives initially negotiated with the Christian Democrats and Liberal Party, but later went to negotiate with the Progress Party and Centre Party about forming a new city government.
 On 6 October, the Conservatives reached an agreement to form a new majority with the Bergen List, Progress, Centre, Industry and Business and Pensioners' parties.

+Chief Commissioner of Bergen

 She and her government assumed office on 30 October, consisting of the Conservatives, Progress and Centre parties, with Marte Monstad of the Progress Party as Meyer's deputy.

+She announced in January 2026 that she would not seek re-election at the 2027 local elections.
+Ahead of the party's convention to nominate her successor candidate, she announced that she would be stepping down in the autumn, allowing her successor to lead the party into next year's election.
+The party ultimately chose group leader Chris Jørgen Rødland to succeed her.
+He formally succeeded her as chief commissioner on 25 September.

+Tenure

+Meyer faced a no confidence vote put forward by the Red Party at the end of 2025 and was voted down in a 36-31 vote in January 2026.
+The vote was put forward after a whistleblower had come forward in 2025 regarding the sharing of sensitive information concerning the municipal administration's handling of whistleblower cases, which also had roots in a similar mishandling of sensitive information of a child welfare case.
+The latter case had also led to two confidence vote against city commissioner Charlotte Spurkeland, which also failed.